 WDT is dedicated to helping students succeed in their chosen academic field.
-Upon completion and review of the ACCUPLACER exam, students may be required to enroll in classes designed to upgrade skills in Math, Writing, and Reading.
+Upon completion and review of the ACCUPLACER exam, students may be required to enroll in classes designed to upgrade skills in math, writing, and reading.
 Academic preparation classes do not count toward the graduation requirements.
-Contact the Admissions Office for specific information.
+Contact the Admissions or Registrar's Office for specific information.